julian-oliveri/VerticalCalendar-jitpackFix/README.md

 And you should be all set

+I wont be providing support for this, but at least it compiles

 NOTE: I couldnt manage to find the issue with tag v1.0.5 so I gave up :(

 ## THE ORIGINAL README